dialogic-godot/documentation/documentation/auto-skip.md

 **Disable Conditions**

-If these settings are on they tell dialogic to automatically disable Auto-Skip under certain conditions/at certain moments.
+If these settings are on, they tell dialogic to automatically disable Auto-Skip under certain conditions/at certain moments.

 - `disable_on_user_input: bool` *If true (by default) dialogic will disable Auto-Skip when the Dialogic Input Action is triggered.*